The Library holds programs throughout the year to help create young readers.

 An on-going reading challenge for parents and caregivers of children 6 and under who haven't started kindergarten yet.
 Because it's never too early to start reading to your child, this reading challenge encouraging a habit of regular reading by tracking every time a book is read, with fun prizes for the little learners along the way!
 Start your child on this fun challenge by downloading your tracking sheet now at

 The Library partners with early childhood programs across Wichita to challenge our City's youngest artists, ages 0-6, to create artwork based on books.
-The art is displayed to the public during the month of April at the Central Library and several branch libraries.
+The art is displayed to the public during the month of April at several Wichita Public Library locations.
 It occurs surrounding the Week of the Young Child, a national celebration of early learning, young children, their teachers and families.

 For more than 80 years, the Library has offered